tweag/python-monorepo-example/2017-09-14-inline-java-tutorial.md

 ```

 Here we have dropped the braces surrounding the Java code in order to
-hint to `inline-java` that we are giving an expression rather than a
+hint to `inline-java` that we are giving an *expression* rather than a
 block of statements.
+Expressions, unlike statements, have values.
 We are coercing a Java value of type `int` into a Haskell
 value of type `Int32`.
 The quasiquoter arranges for the coercion to
 happen after the JVM finishes evaluating the Java expression.